Open-Source-Satellite/qemu/README.rst

 * -nographic since this is an embedded target with no display, there are no graphics and all serial output (that is routed through USART3 on the real target) is routed to the terminal running QEMU.
+* -d guest_errors sets what errors get put into the QEMU log file.
+* -D this is the path to a log file that qemu generates as it performs its emulation.

 * -s -S: these are optional, allowing for gdb debugging.
 They basically tell the emulator to halt on the first instruction and wait for a GDB